hashicorp/terraform-provider-google/docs/r/sql_database_instance.html.markdown

 # google\_sql\_database\_instance

 Creates a new Google SQL Database Instance.
 For more information, see the [official documentation](https://cloud.google.com/sql/), or the [JSON API](https://cloud.google.com/sql/docs/admin-api/v1beta4/instances).
+Postgres support for `google_sql_database_instance` is in [Beta](/docs/providers/google/index.html#beta-features).

 ~> **NOTE on `google_sql_database_instance`:** - Second-generation instances include a
 default 'root'@'%' user with no password.
 This user will be deleted by Terraform on instance creation.
-You should use a `google_sql_user` to define a customer user with a restricted host and strong password.
+You should use `google_sql_user` to define a custom user with a restricted host and strong password.

-~> **NOTE on Postgres support:** Configuring Postgres instances is reported to work well with this Terraform resource however the corresponding Google-API is currently still in BETA which means it can change in backwards-incompatible ways at any point in time which might also affect the way this Terraform resource works when configuring Postgres instances.

 ## Example Usage